maelyg/ONTViSc-hands-on-training/README.md

 **Exercise 1:**

+The first sample we will analyse is MT001, a plant sample on which whole genome sequencing was performed.

 Create a folder to test the **qc_only** mode.
 ```
 mkdir ontvisc_qc_only
 cd ontvisc_qc_only
 ```
-Create an **index.csv** file for the following sample:
+Create an **index.csv** file for the following sample which consists of a single fastq.gz file:
 ```
 sampleid,sample_files
-MT001,//work/training/ontvisc_handson_training/MT001_ONT.fastq.gz
+MT001,/work/training/ontvisc_handson_training/MT001_ONT.fastq.gz
 ```

-Create a PBS script called **ontvisc_qc_only.pbs** with your favourite text file with the following code:
+Create a PBS script called **ontvisc_qc_only_single_fastqgz.pbs** with your favourite text file with the following code:
 ```
 #!/bin/bash -l
 #PBS -N ontvisc